tiffanyfrance/data-structures/week4/README.md

 ## Table layout
 My table layout is based off my use of data in js, thinking that it would be easier to make a large csv file that was fairly flat.<br />
-After seeing others in class, I will likely update this.<br />
+NOTE: After attending class, I will be updating this.<br />
 <img src="table.png">